dstroud/dreamsequence/README.md

 ![dreamsequence](doc/arranger_dash.png)

 - Dashboard will be brightly illuminated when Arranger is enabled, and dimmed when disabled.
 - The numbers in the top left indicate the current Arranger segment and step in the format 'SEGMENT'.'STEP'.
-"2.1" in the example above means the Arranger is on step 1 of the 2nd Arranger segment.
+"1.3" in the example above means the Arranger is on step 3 of the 1st Arranger segment.
 "RST" indicates the Arranger has been reset to its initial position.
-- To the right, a symbol will indicate if the Arranger is in Loop mode (as in the example above) or One-shot mode (arrow symbol).
+- To the right, a symbol will indicate if the Arranger is in Loop mode (circular symbol as in the example above) or One-shot mode (arrow symbol).
+This symbol will flash when on the last segment of the Arranger as a heads-up.
 - In the middle of the dashboard, a mini chart shows the current and upcoming Arranger segments.
-In the example above, pattern A will be played once, then pattern B twice, then pattern C twice.
-The length of each segment is at a scale of one pixel per step.
+One advantage this dashboard has over Grid for live performances is that it gives an indication of segment/chord pattern length.
 - At the bottom of the chart is a timeline that highlights any steps that have an event.
-In the example above, events occur on the first step of the upcoming segment, followed by a segment with an event on every step.
+In the example above, events occur on the first step of the 2 upcoming segments, and on every step of the last segment.
 - At the very bottom of the dash is a readout of the remaining time in the arrangement.
-- Interrupting the Arranger (by disabling arranger manually or changing chord patterns) will turn it off and enter a suspended state where the current chord pattern continues to play in a loop.
+- Interrupting the Arranger (by turning it off manually on the Arranger Grid view or changing chord patterns on the Chord Grid view) will turn it off and enter a suspended state where the current chord pattern continues to play in a loop.
 In this state, the dashboard changes to show:
-	- 1. The segment the Arranger will resume on if it is re-enabled and 2.
+	- 1. The segment the Arranger will resume on once it has turned on and and resyncronizes and 2.
 The number of steps remaining until that can occur.
 Formatted as 'RESUMING SEGMENT'.'STEPS UNTIL RESYNC'
 	- "LP" or "EN" indicates that we are on the last segment of the arrangement and resuming the Arranger will result in looping (LP) to the beginning or ending (EN) of the arrangement, depending on the Arranger mode.
 	- The remaining time in arrangement upon arranger resume.
 Time remaining on the active pattern is not counted because it’s technically not part of the arrangement.